-- 3. Provide choices of private and public sector account management services.
-(This recommendation was made when thinking about a statewide road charge program and may have limited applicability in the pilot setting.) - 4.
-If possible, limit the ability of state government to contract work out to third party consultants for any public sector option that is offered. - 5.
-Provide at least one mileage reporting option that does not require vehicle location technology.
+- 1. Provide choices of private and public sector account management services.
+(This recommendation was made when considering a statewide road charge program and may have limited applicability in the pilot setting.) - 2.
+If possible, limit the ability of state government to contract work out to third-party consultants for any public sector option offered. - 3.
+Provide at least one mileage reporting option that does not require vehicle location technology. - 4.
+Consider the risk of allowing third-party vendors like account managers to offer value-added services, because this creates additional information sharing and the need for additional compliance checks.
+In addition, consider not allowing third-party vendors to offer valueadded services at the beginning of the program so that the focus is on the functionality of the road charge system and not the value-added services.

-- 6. Consider the risk of allowing third party vendors like account managers to offer value added services, because this creates additional information sharing and the need for additional compliance checks.
-In addition, consider not allowing third party vendors to offer value-added services at the beginning of the program so that the focus is on the functionality of the road charge system and not the value-added services. - 7.
-In the privacy policy, ensure the "contract flows down" are appropriate for each of the thirdparty hosts and that adequate protection and procedures are in place in the case of a breach of these public services. - 8.
-As part of the certification and enrollment process, require compliance with the privacy and security policy, and an evaluation of past performance in this area - 9.
-Require account managers to destroy personally identifiable information within 30 days following the conclusion of the pilot, and require the state to audit an account manager to assure compliance. - This recommendation was originally made in October 2021, and revised by the TAC in February 2023 to specify that personally identifiable information should be destroyed within 30 days following the conclusion of the pilot, rather than 30 days after account settlement.
-The requirement to audit the account manager to ensure compliance was also added. - 10.
-Require law enforcement to have a warrant to get access to person-specific road charge data, to keep a record of when they accessed someone's data, and to eventually notice the person that their data was collected.
-(This recommendation was made when thinking about a statewide road charge program and may have limited applicability in the pilot setting.) - 11.
-Review mileage reported to determine whether fraud or misreporting is likely. - 12.
-Ensure that the tax payments from account managers are supported by aggregated and anonymized data. - 13.
-Put reasonable measures in place, such as periodic reviews of reported miles, to make it easier to identify when people may be trying to avoid paying a road charge. - 14.
+- 5. In the privacy policy, ensure the "contract flows down" are appropriate for each of the thirdparty hosts and that adequate protection and procedures are in place in the case of a breach of these public services. - 6.
+As part of the certification and enrollment process, require compliance with the privacy and security policy, and an evaluation of past performance in this area. - 7.
+Require account managers to destroy personally identifiable information within 30 days following the conclusion of the pilot and require the state to audit an account manager to assure compliance. - a.
+This recommendation was originally made in October 2021 and revised by the TAC in February 2023 to specify that personally identifiable information should be destroyed within 30 days following the conclusion of the pilot, rather than 30 days after account settlement.
+The requirement to audit the account manager to ensure compliance was also added. - 8.
+Require law enforcement to have a warrant to get access to person-specific road charge data, to keep a record of when they accessed someone's data, and to eventually provide notice to the person that their data was collected.
+(This recommendation was made when considering a statewide road charge program and may have limited applicability in the pilot setting.) - 9.
+Review mileage reported to determine whether fraud or misreporting is likely. - 10.
+Ensure that the tax payments from account managers are supported by aggregated and anonymized data. - 11.
+Put reasonable measures in place, such as periodic reviews of reported miles, to make it easier to identify when people may be trying to avoid paying a road charge. - 12.
 Develop a system that helps ensure drivers from other states pay a road charge when driving on public roads in California.
-(This recommendation was made when thinking about a statewide road charge program and may have limited applicability in the pilot setting.) - 15.
+(This recommendation was made when considering a statewide road charge program and may have limited applicability in the pilot setting.) - 13.
 Build checks into intrastate sharing so that California is careful about how location data is shared and doesn't automatically give away data about its citizens that is not needed.

-Additional Privacy and Data Security Recommendations Adopted at the February 2023 TAC meeting.
+Additional Privacy and Data Security Recommendations Adopted at the February 2023 TAC Meeting